Divorce

 Alternative Dispute Resolution

-If you do not opt for early neutral evaluation, you will be required in almost all counties to attempt early in the process some form of alternative dispute resolution.
-This will usually be scheduled after discovery is completed.
-ADR more often than not takes the form of "mediation," which is a process in which a neutral third party, typically an attorney trained in mediation, will attempt to assist the parties in reaching their own compromise settlement of some or all issues between the parties.
-The mediator does not make decisions but rather facilitates a discussion between the parties (sometimes alone and sometimes with the assistance of counsel) aimed at reaching a settlement of your issues.
-The mediation process is confidential, and if you are not successful in reaching a mediated settlement, the judicial officer will never learn what positions either party took in mediation.
-As part of the mediation process, the mediator will request both parties provide an accurate summary of income, assets, and liabilities.
-It is recognized that sometimes, one party controls some or all of this information, and skilled mediators attempt to assure that there is a full and fair disclosure of financial information and a full and fair discussion of the issues.
+If you do not opt for early neutral evaluation, most Minnesota counties require you to participate early in another form of alternative dispute resolution.
+This typically occurs after discovery ends.
+ADR usually means mediation, where a neutral third party—often a lawyer trained in mediation—helps both parties reach a compromise settlement of some or all their issues.
+The mediator does not make decisions but facilitates a guided discussion between the parties (sometimes alone, sometimes with counsel) aimed at reaching an agreement.
+Mediation remains confidential, and if a settlement is not reached, the judicial officer will not know which positions either party took.
+As part of the process, the mediator asks both sides to provide a complete summary of income, assets, and liabilities.
+Often, one party controls some of this information, and skilled mediators work to ensure that both sides share a full and fair picture of financial circumstances and all issues receive fair consideration.

-Opting for mediation can offer several benefits beyond just the resolution of disputes.
-It often leads to greater satisfaction among participants as the process is more collaborative and promotes mutual agreement.
-This not only facilitates a more harmonious transition but also empowers each party to voice their concerns in a controlled and respectful environment.
-Mediation tends to be less adversarial than court proceedings, which can be particularly beneficial in maintaining civil relationships, especially when children are involved.
+Choosing mediation can offer several benefits beyond resolving disputes.
+It often leads to greater satisfaction because the process is collaborative and encourages mutual agreement.
+This can make the transition smoother and empower both parties to express their views in a respectful environment.
+Mediation is less adversarial than court, which can help maintain civility—especially when children are involved.

 Settlement Discussions & Pretrial with a Divorce Lawyer in Minneapolis

-After discovery is completed, and many times prior to mediation, but sometimes later in the proceedings if mediation has not been successful, the attorneys will typically work with you to formulate a settlement proposal prior to trial, which is presented to the other side, either as part of a settlement meeting at one of the attorney's offices, or simply through a letter sent to the other lawyer.
-The attorneys will prepare a balance sheet summarizing your assets and liabilities.
-In Minnesota, the law requires an "Equitable Division of Property."
-While this does not as a rule require an equal division of property, and many factors are considered, typically, especially following a long-term marriage, an equitable division will require mathematically a fairly equal division of property.
-Settlement discussions will also involve proposals as to custody/parenting time, child support, and spousal maintenance, if any of these issues remain unresolved prior to trial.
+After discovery, and often before mediation, but sometimes after if mediation did not resolve the matter, attorneys work with you to create a settlement proposal before trial.
+This proposal is presented to the other side, either in a settlement meeting at one lawyer's office or through a letter to the other attorney.
+Attorneys prepare a balance sheet of assets and debts.
+Minnesota law requires "Equitable Division of Property."
+This does not demand an equal split—many factors are considered—but in a long-term marriage, most cases result in a nearly equal division.
+Settlement discussions also address unresolved issues like custody, parenting time, child support, and spousal maintenance.

-The period before trial offers a crucial window for negotiation, allowing both parties to present and consider settlement proposals objectively.
-By approaching these discussions with a mindset of compromise and open communication, parties can often avoid the unpredictability and expense of trial.
-It's advisable during this phase to rely on your attorney’s expertise to interpret settlement proposals and gauge their viability relative to your goals and the prevailing legal standards.
-This stage is also a prime opportunity to resolve peripheral disagreements that could complicate a trial, smoothing the path ahead.
+The period before trial is a critical time for negotiation, allowing both parties to review and consider proposals with objectivity.
+Approaching discussions with a mindset open to compromise and effective communication can help avoid the unpredictability and cost of trial.
+Your attorney's experience is valuable for interpreting proposals and assessing them relative to your goals and legal standards.
+This phase is also an opportunity to resolve secondary disagreements that could complicate trial, helping clear the path forward.

-Ultimately, if the parties cannot resolve some or all issues involving parenting, property valuation or division, or income allocation through child support and maintenance, the court will schedule one last "pre-trial" to attempt to facilitate a settlement.
-If unsuccessful, the matter will be set for trial.
+If, ultimately, parties cannot settle all issues concerning parenting, property valuation, property division, or income allocation for child support and maintenance, the court schedules one last "pre-trial" to try to encourage settlement.
+If this fails, the case is set for trial.

 Trial with Your Divorce Attorney

-While upwards of 95% of all cases settle short of trial, the most expensive and acrimonious manner of resolving your differences with your spouse is through a formal trial - and perhaps nowhere is the retention of skilled counsel more important.
+While over 95% of cases settle before trial, the most costly and contentious way to resolve differences with your spouse is through a formal trial—making skilled legal counsel crucial at this stage.

 Post Trial & Appeal with Sobol Family Law

-Following trial and final written submissions, the judicial officer is allowed up to ninety days to issue written "Findings of Fact, Conclusions of Law, Order for Judgment and Judgment and Decree," which is the legal document dissolving your marriage and deciding all issues involving your children, property division, child support, spousal maintenance, and attorney fees.
-After the issuance of the Judgment and Decree, Minnesota Law has a set procedure and time limit to allow either party to ask the court to correct any perceived or actual errors; to argue to the court to change its decision; or, to argue that based on alleged errors, a new trial should take place.
-Although a new trial is rarely granted, it is not uncommon, especially when presented with complex issues, for the Court to slightly amend its decision following the original judgment and decree.
+Following the trial and submission of final written materials, the judicial officer has up to ninety days to issue written "Findings of Fact, Conclusions of Law, Order for Judgment and Judgment and Decree"—the legal document that officially dissolves your marriage and decides all questions about your children, property division, child support, spousal maintenance, and legal fees.
+After receiving the Judgment and Decree, Minnesota procedures allow either party to ask the court for corrections or argue to change its decision.
+Either party can request a new trial based on claimed errors, though the court rarely grants this.
+Still, in complex cases, the court can and sometimes does amend its decision after the initial judgment and decree.

-The post-trial phase is often a period of reflection and decision-making.
-It’s a time to assess whether the court’s decision aligns with your expectations and needs.
-If not, discussing options for appeal or seeking amendments may be necessary.
-While new trials are rare, legal grounds for adjustments can result in favorable modifications to the court’s initial judgments.
-The decision to appeal should be weighed carefully, as it involves additional costs and time, but with the right circumstances, it can effectively address grievances with the trial outcome.
+The post-trial phase is a period for assessment.
+This is the time to determine whether the court’s decisions align with your priorities and needs.
+If not, you may want to discuss filing an appeal or requesting modifications.
+Although new trials are unusual, valid legal arguments can lead to changes in the court’s initial decisions.
+Decisions about appeal should be weighed carefully, as the process involves added costs and time, but may be appropriate in the right situation to address concerns about the trial’s result.

 Brian Sobol is a skilled Minneapolis divorce attorney who can assist you through this challenging experience.
 Schedule your initial consultation by calling Sobol Family Law at (866) 484-4079 or filling out an online contact form.
 Offering up to two-hour consultations for $350.